-MARS OBSERVER

-The first of a series of NASA missions to study the geoscience and climate of Mars, Observer was launched in September 1992.
+MARS OBSERVER The first of a series of NASA missions to study the geoscience and climate of Mars, Observer was launched in September 1992.
 Objectives included analysis of surface material and magnetic fields.
 Contact was lost in August 1993, three days before orbit was to begin.
 The spacecraft may still be in Mars orbit or is orbiting the Sun.

-MARS CLIMATE ORBITER

-Another disappointment, this orbiter was launched by NASA in 1998 to work with the Mars Polar Lander (see below), studying weather and atmosphere.
+NOZOMI Another series of mission failures began in 1998, starting with Japan's Nozomi orbiter, which was equipped to study the Martian upper atmosphere.
+The orbiter is 1.9 feet (.58 m) high, with a dish antenna and solar panel wings.
+Japanese for "Hope," Nozomi needed unplanned maneuvers that consumed too much fuel.
+The craft did not make it into a Mars orbit and instead is orbiting the Sun.
+MARS CLIMATE ORBITER Another disappointment, this orbiter was launched by NASA in 1998 to work with the Mars Polar Lander (see below), studying weather and atmosphere.
 Misson controllers accidentally confused inches and feet with metric units in calculating the spacecraft's course.
 This sent the orbiter on the wrong course, and it burned up in the Martian atmosphere.

 MARS POLAR LANDER

-Launched by NASA on 3 January 1999, Mars Polar Lander carried two cylinders, seen at bottom.
+Launched by NASA on January 3, 1999, Mars Polar Lander carried two cylinders, seen at bottom.
 They were designed to penetrate the ground on impact.
 The mission was to find evidence of water ice and study the atmosphere.
-On 3 December 2000, the lander was about to descend when it went silent.
-Scientists desperately tried to re-establish contact, but its fate remains unknown.
+On December 3, 2000, the lander was about to descend when it went silent.
+Scientists desperately tried to reestablish contact, but its fate remains unknown.

 Europe's Mars Express

 The European Space Agency (ESA) launched its first Mars mission in June 2003.
 Mars Express lifted off from Kazakhstan's Baikonur Cosmodrome on a Russian Soyuz/Fregat launcher.
 The spacecraft consisted of an orbiter and a lander.
 The lander, Beagle 2, had objectives that included high-resolution photography, mineralogical mapping, and study of the atmosphere.
 Beagle 2 was to study geology and geochemistry, and was equipped to look for evidence of past life.
-Unfortunately, soon after its release on 19 December 2003, Beagle 2 stopped sending signals.
+Unfortunately, soon after its release on December 19, Beagle 2 stopped sending signals.
 The lander was presumed lost, but the orbiter's advanced scientific instruments transmitted invaluable data.
-Mars Express orbiter found evidence of water ice and past water activity.

-SOYUZ GETS READY

-The Soyuz launcher rocket is readied for lift-off at the Baikonur launch pad.
-Russian space technology was employed by ESA to propel Mars Express towards Mars.
-During its six-month journey, the spacecraft flew at a velocity of 10,800 km/h (6,710 mph).
+Mars Express Orbiter found evidence of water ice and past water activity.
+SOYUZ GETS READY NL-MA The Soyuz launcher rocket is readied for liftoff at the Baikonur launch pad.
+Russian space technology was employed by ESA to propel Mars Express toward Mars.
+During its six-month journey, the spacecraft flew at a velocity of 6,710 mph (10,800 km/h).